Web-Feet/coasterdocs/blocks.md

 ##Images

 The image block is used to display images on the front-end.
+Image blocks integrate with the file manager to allow users to easily select an image from their library.

+###Options

+Occassionally you may find you want to add some additional attributes to an image such as a class.
+Attributes can be passed through using the options parameter:

+`PageBuilder::block('image', ['class' => 'img-responsive']`

 ##Videos